druxorey/ArchFiles/README.md

     $ iwctl

-After executing the command you have to look for the technical name of your wifi card with the command `device list`, the name of your wifi card will be the one you will place in the **wlan** section.
+After executing the command you have to look for the technical name of your wifi card with the command `device list`.

     $ device list

+The name of your wifi card will be the one you will place in the **wlan** section.

     $ station <wlan> connect <Network Name>